 It seemed natural, then, that Celeste would fall in love with solutions journalism.
 She actively reports on responses to social issues, and believes these stories are necessary to combat the hopelessness and distrust audiences feel right now about media.
 Her favorite stories to do are those that combine the unexpected.
-At Berkeley, she hopes to meet at the intersection of solutions journalism and literature, as well as explore new ways of engaging communities that go beyond the traditional paradigm.
+At Berkeley, she hopes to merge solutions journalism and literature, as well as explore new ways of engaging communities that go beyond the traditional paradigm.

 When she’s not being a mom to two little girls, she’s seeking out rad dance parties, planning her next travel destination, and writing about mouthy women for a short story collection set in her hometown.

 Class of 2002

 Society of Professional Journalists NW Excellence in Journalism, Runner Up in Soft Feature Reporting for “The Unlikely Style Icon Teaching Older Women to be Fashion Rebels,” 2019

 Society of Professional Journalists NW Excellence in Journalism, Runner Up in Soft Feature Reporting for “What Is Barbershop Therapy?”, 2018

 "Art Teachers Are Teaching Girls to Code," Next City, 2021

 "What Happens When Essential Workers Need Childcare," YES!
 Magazine, 2020

 "19 Volunteers Sharing an iPhone are Trying to Support Incarcerated People Through COVID-19," Talk Poverty, 2020